Tyree24/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are encrypted strings that are returned from the server upon a successful login POST request.
+We can store tokens in localStorage and use them in headers (of server requests) to access protected resources that require authentication.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  1. Upon successful login, save the token returned by the server
+  2. Set up protected routes
+  3. Send an authentication header (with token) with our API calls

 - [ ] Describe how web servers work.

+Computers can connect to the internet via the world wide web, locate a specific server (computer) via a URL and domain name, and the server (program) 'serves' information/resources to users based on the type of request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - POST
+  R - GET
+  U - PUT
+  D - DELETE

 ## Project Set Up

 Follow these steps to set up and work on your project: